le717/PatchIt/Documentation/CONTRIBUTING.md

 -------------------------

 * A (incomplete) of everything that needs to be done can be found under [*TODO.md*](https://github.com/le717/PatchIt/blob/rewrite/Documentation/TODO.md) and [Issues](https://github.com/le717/PatchIt/issues).
-* The WIP PiP format V1.1 documentation can be found in [*PiP Format V1.1.md*](PiP%20Format%20V1.1.md).
+* The PiP format V1.1 documentation can be found in [*PiP Format V1.1.md*](PiP%20Format%20V1.1.md).
 * The PiP format V1.0.1 documentation can be found in [*PiP Format.md*](PiP%20Format.md).
 * Open [Issues](https://github.com/le717/PatchIt/issues) also commonly contain bug reports or errors.
 * A goal of **PatchIt!** is to have a complete GUI to replace the command-line style.
 However, the GUI has been put on hold until further notice.
-If you have experience in PyQt4 or PyQt5 and would like to help out in this area, you would be hardly be turned down . :wink:
+If you have experience with PyQt5 and would like to help out in this area, you would be hardly be turned down . :wink:

 Building PatchIt!
 -----------------